zaszi/dotfiles/README.md

 - **Dependencies:** None

 Mako is a lightweight notification daemon that works on Sway.
-It has been stylles to fit in with the rest of my setup and I've added a timeout so notifications don't have to be clicked away.
+It has been styled to fit in with the rest of my setup and I've added a timeout so notifications don't have to be clicked away.

 ### Neovim